evanmrettman/GM-HSV-Tool/readme.md

-HSV Tool v1.0
+GM HSV Tool v1.0

-Tool used for finding HSV values for sprites in gamemaker.
-It can also be used for colorizing images and saving them for use if you want to have the colorized versions.
+A tool used for image blend manipulation through HSV values.
+This is an application created in Gamemaker: Studio.

+	Use black & white sprites for best effect.

+	Animated files not currently supported

+	Some images may crash the program from being too large.

-Example use for image blend:
-	image_blend = make_color_hsv(hue,saturation,luminosity);
+Example use for image blend: image_blend = make_color_hsv(hue,saturation,luminosity);

 Keybinds:
 	F1	Get File